In Your House 16: Canadian Stampede: Event

 In the first contest of the night, King Hunter Hearst Helmsley took on Mankind.
-The match ended in a double count out after a brutal brawl that saw Helmsley's bodyguard, Chyna get involved.
+The match ended in a double countout after a brutal brawl that saw Helmsley's bodyguard, Chyna, get involved.
 The two men didn't stop fighting though, taking their brawl through the crowd into the parking lot.
 The two men were finally broken up, with Helmsley left bloodied.

 The second match saw Taka Michinoku taking on Junior Heavyweight legend The Great Sasuke.
-After some back and forth action, The Great Sasuke won the match via a Tiger Suplex followed by a pin.
+After some back-and-forth action, The Great Sasuke won the match via a Tiger Suplex followed by a pin.

 The semi-main event saw The Undertaker retain his WWF Championship against NJPW legend, Vader, accompanied by Taker's former manager, Paul Bearer.
 The Undertaker won with a Tombstone Piledriver into a pin to retain his WWF Championship.

 Before the main event, Farmer's Daughter performed "O Canada".

 The Main Event saw Canada's Hart Foundation, consisting of Bret Hart, Brian Pillman, 'The British Bulldog' Davey Boy Smith, Jim Neidhart, and Owen Hart defeat Ken Shamrock, Goldust, The Legion of Doom (Animal & Hawk), and 'Stone Cold' Steve Austin.
-Owen Hart won the 10-man tag for the Hart Foundation via a roll up after members from the Hart Family started attacked Stone Cold.
-After the match, The entire Hart Family got into the ring and celebrated with the Hart Foundation, making sure everyone from the other team left the ring.
-Austin came back soon afterwards by himself and got attacked by the Hart Family as the Canadian crowd chanted "Austin Sucks!"
+Owen Hart won the 10-man tag for the Hart Foundation via a roll up after members from the Hart Family attacked Stone Cold.
+After the match, the entire Hart family got into the ring and celebrated with the Hart Foundation, making sure everyone from the other team left the ring.
+Austin came back soon afterward by himself, and got attacked by the Hart family as the Canadian crowd chanted, "Austin Sucks!".
 Austin would get handcuffed by security before being forced to the back.